Welcome and thanks for visiting...

 How can your heart not fill with joy while golf empties your head of life’s daily rigors?

 Gamers love to compete.
 Thinkers love the process.
 Athletes love the power and the grace.
-Socials love the friendships.
+Socials love friendships.

 There’s no right or wrong way to measure how you can love golf.